BRL-CAD/ova/Build-VM/README.building-the-VM.txt

 VirtualBox
 ==========

-Using version 4.3.2.
+Use the latest version of VB.

-Select new dynamic hard drive of 20 Gb.
+Select new dynamic hard drive of 25 Gb.

 Set System | Processor | Execution Cap to a low but green value.

-Select all else as the default (ensure the USB 2.0 capability is NOT set since it cannot be distributed).

 Debian 7.2 (32-bit: i386)
 =========================